KROQ (1500 AM): KROQ

 On September 2, 1972, the station's call sign was changed to KROQ, and it adopted a rock format as "The Rock (ROQ) of Los Angeles".
 Personalities on KROQ included Charlie Tuna, Sam Riddle, Jay Stevens, Steve Lundy, Jim Wood, and Jimmy Rabbitt.

 On November 25, 1972, KROQ presented a concert at Los Angeles Memorial Coliseum, billed as "The Ultimate ROQ Concert/Festival", to benefit the Southern California Council of Free Clinics, which featured performances by Chuck Berry, Stevie Wonder, Frankie Valli and the Four Seasons, the Eagles, the Bee Gees, Sly & the Family Stone, and the Raspberries, among others.

 In 1973, KROQ's owners bought KPPC-FM, and on November 12 it began simulcasting KROQ, with the new call sign KROQ-FM.
-Less than a year later, KROQ and KROQ-FM experienced financial difficulty and owed its employees over $73,000 in unpaid salaries and owed over $14,000 to the American Federation of Television and Radio Artists pension and welfare fund.
-In June 1974, program director Shadoe Stevens and night personality Dana Jones resigned, followed by the entire staff going on strike that July 29, shutting the stations down.
+Less than a year later KROQ and KROQ-FM experienced financial difficulty, and owed employees over $73,000 in unpaid salaries and owed over $14,000 to the American Federation of Television and Radio Artists pension and welfare fund.
+In June 1974, program director Shadoe Stevens and night personality Dana Jones resigned; this was followed by the entire staff going on strike that July 29, shutting the stations down.

-On June 10, 1976, the stations returned to the air, as its authorization to remain off the air had expired and its license was due to be revoked.
+On June 10, 1976, the stations returned to the air, for KROQ's authorization to remain off the air had expired and its license was due to be revoked.
 Shortly thereafter, the station would begin presenting weekend concerts, primarily featuring punk rock bands.
-At the time, Rodney Bingenheimer was introducing many new and local bands, including The Ramones and The Runaways on his Sunday night show.
+At the time, Rodney Bingenheimer was introducing many new and local bands, including the Ramones and the Runaways, on his Sunday night show.